Twitter may soon allow you to pay tips for great tweets

-New Delhi, April 24 (IANS) Twitter could soon offer a tipping button on user profiles, where people can pay users who have a substantial followers for their great tweets.
+New Delhi: Twitter could soon offer a tipping button on user profiles, where people can pay users who have a substantial followers for their great tweets.

 App researcher Jane Manchun Wong has discovered that Twitter is exploring features like tipping to give people a way to pay other Twitter users.